-- In most countries, the maritime policy framework is not adapted to electricity production at sea
+- In most countries, the maritime policy framework is not adapted to electricity production at sea;

-- There is often an absence of transparency in for permitting and subsidising processes
+- There is often an absence of transparency in for permitting and subsidising processes;

 - A high level of environmental scrutiny and application of the precautionary principle do not take into account the environmental benefits of wind energy.

-Moreover the integration of offshore wind energy into the grid is strongly affected by the possibilities for trans-European power exchange.
+Moreover, the integration of offshore wind energy into the grid is strongly affected by the possibilities for trans-European power exchange.
 The main barriers concerning the connection of offshore wind farms to the national power systems are:

-- Transmission bottlenecks
+- Transmission bottlenecks;

-- Offshore transmission infrastructure and grid access
+- Offshore transmission infrastructure and grid access; and

 The following case study of the UK illustrates on the one hand the barriers confronted by developers wishing to build an operational offshore wind farm, and on the other hand how successful offshore wind energy can be once administrative and grid barriers have been overcome.

 In the UK, offshore wind is growing fast.
 In 2007, 404 MW of offshore wind capacity was in operation, and a further 460 MW was under construction.
 In addition, permits have been granted for over 2,700 MW of new offshore capacity.
 Current programmes for offshore wind make a total over 8 GW of future installed capacity.
-Work is currently under way to build a new programme, which will aim to deliver up to a further 25 GW of installed capacity by 2020.
+Work is currently underway to build a new programme, which will aim to deliver up to a further 25 GW of installed capacity by 2020.